ianmackers99/capstone/README.md

 ## Input and Outputs

 At the beginning of the challenge, students are given a small, initial input and output dataset for each function in the form of Numpy arrays.
-The number of features/dimensions (2-8) and the number of initial samples (10-40) varies according to the function.
+The number of dimensions for each function varies between 2 and 8 and the number of initial samples between 10 and 40.

-For a 2-dimensional dataset, i.e. with 2 features, the inputs might look like this:
+For example, the input for a 5-dimensional function, i.e. with 5 features, might look like this:

-- 0.66579958 0.12396913

-- 0.87779099 0.7786275

-- 0.14269907 0.34900513
+0.007279 0.922324 0.065996 0.938621 0.028153

-And the corresponding outputs might look like this:
+And the corresponding output might look like this:

-- 0.53899612
+0.53899612

-- 0.42058624

-- -0.06562362

-Students use these X and Y values to create a Gaussian Process to act as a surrogate for the true function.
+Students use these input and output values to create a Gaussian Process which acts as a surrogate for the true function, which is then used to simulate its behaviour.

-Students then use an acquisition function to generate a new sample point for each of the 8 functions.
-The sample points must be presented as a sequence of hyphen-separated numbers in the range 0 and 1, rounded to 6 decimal places.
+Each week, students pass a large number of candidate sample points through the surrogate model and use an acquisition function to assess them and recommend a new, best sample point for the coming week.
+The sample points must be presented to the function as a sequence of hyphen-separated numbers in the range 0 and 1, rounded to 6 decimal places.
 Each number represents the value of a feature and together the numbers form a query which the black box will consume and then generate a result.
-The number of features varies by function so a typical query for a function with two features would look like this:
+The number of features varies by function so a typical query for a 5-dimension function would look like this:

-- 0.237256-0.049198

-An eight-feature function would have eight hyphen-separated numbers, etc.
+0.007279-0.922324-0.065996-0.938621-0.028153

 The results returned by the black box might look like this:

-- -1.06562362
+1.06562362

 Students add the new queries and corresponding results to the Numpy arrays each week and use them to train their model the following week.